estherh5/api.crystalprism.io/README.md

 ```

 **GET** /api/canvashare/gallery/[artist]?start=[request_start]&end=[request_end]
 * Retrieve all of a single user's drawing file paths in the format "[artist]/[drawing_name].png", in order of newest to oldest drawings, by specifying the artist's username in the request URL.
 Optionally specify the number of drawings via the request URL's start and end query parameters.
+No bearer token is needed in the request Authorization header.
 * Example response body:
 ```javascript
 {